ydb-platform/ydb/contrib/restricted/boost/test/CONTRIBUTE.md

 # How to contribute to Boost.Test

 ## Ticket
-We like having a ticket stating the bug or the feature you want to implement.
-We use a dedicated ticket management for this that can be found here: https://svn.boost.org/ .
-Please create a ticket there by selecting the component `test`.
+We like having a ticket stating the bug you are experiencing or the feature you want to implement.
+We use the [GitHub issues](https://github.com/boostorg/test/issues) for raising bugs and feature requests, while older tickets may be found in our former bug tracking system at https://svn.boost.org/ (`test` component).

 ## Pull requests
 We welcome any contribution in the form of a pull request.
 Each PR is never integrated exactly as submitted,